simonmichael/hledger_site/src/install.md

 Building hledger requires the GHC compiler and either the stack or cabal build tool which you can install with your package manager (brew, apt, winget..), with [ghcup], or with [stack] (simplest).
 Or, you can use docker.
 All this may need perhaps 4G of RAM and 4G or more of disk space.

+### Building outside the source tree

+Building from within the hledger source tree is the most reliable - any non-standard hints currently required for cabal or stack will be applied automatically.

+But if you want to build your own hledger binaries, without first getting a copy of the source with git, these commands are likely to work currently:

+    stack install hledger hledger-ui hledger-web

+or (tested with ghc 9.14.1):

+    cabal install hledger hledger-ui hledger-web --constraint 'ram<0' --allow-newer containers --overwrite-policy=always

+If those give trouble, check `cabal.project` or `stack*.yaml` at <https://github.com/simonmichael/hledger/tree/main> for other possible build hints.

 ### On Mac